 ETIAS requirements for Poland

-What do I need for a Poland ETIAS Visa?
+What do I need for an ETIAS travel Authorization for Poland?

 In order for citizens of ETIAS-eligible countries to apply for a Poland Visa Waiver, they must be in possession of a valid passport issued by an eligible nation, a credit or debit card, an email account and have their travel documentation and personal information readily available.